Korean kitchenware

 A heavy lid helps build pressure, which enhances the flavors.
 It’s also great for dishes like gamjatang (pork bone soup), which has a shallow broth and requires long cooking.
 Utilizing proper Korean kitchenware allows for healthier cooking techniques and preserves the authentic taste of Korean cuisine.

-A ttukbaegi is a essential Korean cookware for making Korean stews.
+A ttukbaegi is one of the most traditional Korean pots and an essential Korean cooking ware for making all types of Korean stews.
 If you’re debating between getting a dolsot (stone pot) or a ttukbaegi, start with the ttukbaegi.
 Dolsot is mainly used for cooking rice, but since most people use electric rice cookers, it’s not commonly used at home.
 However, ttukbaegi is a must for kimchi jjigae, sundubu jjigae, doenjang jjigae, and other stews.

 Even if you don’t have a dolsot, you can make dolsot bibimbap in a ttukbaegi.
 While the amount of crisped rice on the bottom is different, you can still make a delicious dolsot bibimbap or pot rice in a ttukbaegi.
 Ideally, choose one with a lid for better heat retention.